Santa’s House – The North Pole

 Boughs of holly deck the hall leading to the master bedroom, which features sprawling mountain views.
 Jingle all the way to two charming guest rooms that guarantee visitors are never left out in the cold.
 Cuddle close to the wood-burning stove in the queen suite.
 Or bunk up in the cozy loft.
 The more, the merrier.

 Tiptoe down the hall to Santa’s quiet study.
 An impressive writing desk is flanked by the same sewing table Santa used to make the original teddy bear.
 Substantial built-in shelving stores toy prototypes.

 Over the river and through the woods is a state-of-the-art toy-making facility with workstations for 50 diminutive craftsmen.
-Nearby are a garage, with space for Santa’s all-weather sleigh, and stables that board eight live-in reindeer, plus a bonus stall for red-nosed company, eagerly awaiting Christmas Eve.No gallery template found!
+Nearby are a garage, with space for Santa’s all-weather sleigh, and stables that board eight live-in reindeer, plus a bonus stall for red-nosed company, eagerly awaiting Christmas Eve.The gallery was not found!

 - Lot: 25 acres

 - Sleigh Parking Garage